dojo/docs/dojo/index.rst

 Array utilities
 ---------------

 Details on dojo.every, dojo.filter, dojo.forEach, dojo.indexOf, dojo.lastIndexOf, dojo.map, and dojo.some.
+See the `Array QuickStart <quickstart/arrays>`_ for an overview.

 * `dojo.forEach <dojo/forEach>`_